JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ## Abstract

-This document describes a message layer authentication mechanism for OpenID Connect.
+This document describes a message layer End-to-End Authentication (E2EA) mechanism for OpenID Connect (OIDC).
-It can be used to authenticate messages on the application layer of the ISO/OSI model.
+It can be used to authenticate messages on the application layer of the ISO/OSI model even through multiple endpoints like e.g., proxies.
-This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kind of messages which are exchanged between the Clients of two users.
+This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kinds of messages which are exchanged between the Clients of two users.
-Thereby, users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT) which contains a public key whose corresponding private key is used by the sending Client to authenticate messages.
+Thereby, users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT).
+The IAT is a sender-constraint token that the user's Client uses do demonstrate Proof of Possession (dPoP) of this token.
+Therefore, the IAT contains a public key whose corresponding private key can be used to authenticate messages.
 This authentication mechanism also works between users of different OpenID Providers (OP) if users trust each others OP.
+The mechanism can also be extended to initialize an End-to-End Encryption (E2EE).

 ## Table of Content